PA0GTB/Ham-Shack-Display/README.md

 - The Barometric Airpressure

 Because the Blue Backlight of this LCD display is very bright, there is provided in a automatic switch off of this Backlight during night hours.
-Its also possible to do this manualy via a push-button
+Its also possible to do this manualy via a push-button.
+FRom version 1.5 its possible to choose on- and Off times free